This study is currently not recruiting participants.

 Safety, Tolerability, Pharmacokinetics, Pharmacodynamics, and Efficacy of SAR442501 in Pediatric Participants With Achondroplasia

-Study of Investigational Medication in Children with Achondroplasia
+Investigational Medication Study for Achondroplasia in Children

 Not Recruiting